dteal/dckx/README.md

 out-of-context singular panels removed from their native comic.

 For example, "python dckx.py star wars" could create the above image.
-The left panel must be part of an XKCD comic that references stars, and the right, one that references wars.
+The left panel must be part of an xkcd comic that references stars, and the right, one that references wars.

 ##Preprocessing

 In order to run, dckx has a large precollated library of source material.
-The materials consists of webscraped XKCD graphics, caption text, and executive summaries drawn from explainxkcd.com.
+The materials consists of webscraped xkcd graphics, caption text, and executive summaries drawn from explainxkcd.com.
 The database generation code, in modular form, is in getxkcd.py, parser.py, and contourtest.py.